ifoundpolar/Harvest/README.md

 <div align="center">

-## I am on linux now and i will not be duel booting so all roblox related thins are no longer going to be updated
+## I am on linux now and i will not be duel booting so all roblox related things are no longer going to be updated

 # Harvest